typekit/webfontloader/docs/EVENTS.md

 # Events

-WebFont JS provides an event system that developers can hook into.
+WebFont Loader provides an event system that developers can hook into.
 It gives you notifications of the font loading sequence in both CSS and JavaScript.

 ## The Events